kyverno/website/content/en/_index.md

 <br/>

 <h2>
-Kyverno is a policy engine built for Kubernetes and cloud native environments
+Kyverno is a policy engine built for Kubernetes and cloud native environments.
 </h2>
 <br/>